« Back

 Permalink Mark Unread

 "It's not!
-For one it can go really fast—haven't tested it against a powerful rogue or archer or a wolf but it's a lot faster than a regular person running—but I've also got a bunch of condensed potions in it that I can use on myself at will, and the gun," she unholsters it, "is also connected to them and so I can shoot using the same mental interface rather than needing the trigger—though obviously the trigger still works, multiple failsafes and all—so I can also shoot potions, acids and poisons at foes, restorative potions at allies—I've got a spray setting and a focused fire setting and I've been working on miniature capsules for quick delivery but I don't quite have it down yet—"
+For one I can go really fast—haven't tested it against a powerful rogue or archer or a wolf but it's a lot faster than a regular person running—but I've also got a bunch of condensed potions in them that I can use on myself at will, and the gun," she unholsters it, "is also connected to them and so I can shoot using the same mental interface rather than needing the trigger—though obviously the trigger still works, multiple failsafes and all—so I can also shoot potions, acids and poisons at foes, restorative potions at allies—I've got a spray setting and a focused fire setting and I've been working on miniature capsules for quick delivery but I don't quite have it down yet—"

 Permalink Mark Unread